Please, I want to go outside.

 You don’t need half a brain

-to know I’m ready to go free.
+To know I’m ready to go free.

 See what a great pet I can be.

-The sun comes out.
+The sun returns

-I’m ready to face the day.
+to brighten the day.

 Please wash away my sorrow and pain.